Galooshi/import-js/README.md

 - Only files ending in `.js\*` are considered when importing
-- As part of resolving imports, all imports will be sorted and placed into groups. *Grouping can be disabled, see the `group_imports` configuration option.*
+- As part of resolving imports, all imports will be sorted and placed into groups. *Grouping can be disabled, see the `groupImports` configuration option.*

 ## Configuration